Western Sydney Stadium

-The primary uses of the stadium are to host rugby league, soccer, rugby union as well as concerts and special events.
+The primary uses of the stadium are to host rugby league, association football, rugby union as well as concerts and special events.
 The foundation teams are National Rugby League club Parramatta Eels and A-League club Western Sydney Wanderers.
-Other tenants include NRL team Wests Tigers and Super Rugby team New South Wales Waratahs.
-Some clubs, such as Canterbury-Bankstown Bulldogs also play their home matches here in addition to playing at Stadium Australia.
+Other tenants include NRL team Wests Tigers who have used the stadium as an alternate venue between 2019 and 2023 and again for the 2025 NRL season onwards.